Covid-19 December 15th update

 - We have removed all toys and books from our child play area.

 - We ask you to use the tissues provided on each table if you need to and dispose of them in the bins provided.

-We also have a detailed contingency plan set up to act swiftly should we be alerted to a case of coronavirus in another patient or member of staff.
+We have robust policies to protect all our staff and patient and a detailed contingency plan to act swiftly should we be alerted to a case of coronavirus in another patient or member of staff.